 This course focuses on the concepts of culture and identity from a Nordic perspective and how it manifests in schools and kindergartens in the present-day globalized world.

-This course is designed for students from early childhood/preschool and primary school teacher education institutions, but students from other relevant academic areas may also be accepted.
+This course is designed for students from early childhood/preschool and primary school teacher education programmes, but students from other relevant academic areas may also be accepted.

 You must:

-• have completed at least one year of your undergraduate degree studies at your home institution, and
+- Students must have completed at least one year of undergraduate degree studies at their home institution.

 International exchange students select courses when applying for exchange.